-18. ARCHAEOLOGY AND HERITAGE
+17. ARCHAEOLOGY AND HERITAGE

-- 204. It is important to ensure that the EA THREE construction works are designed and executed to avoid unnecessary impacts upon cultural heritage assets (known and yet to be discovered) within and adjacent to all working areas, and to mitigate those impacts upon assets that cannot be avoided. - ^{205.} An Archaeological Written Scheme of Investigation (WSI) ((EA3-LDC-CNS-REP-IBR-000095) has been prepared for the onshore cable route to fulfil DCO Requirement 20 which states:

-20.-(1) No stage of the connection works may commence until for that stage a written scheme of archaeological investigation (which accords with the outline written scheme of investigation (onshore)) has, after consultation with Historic England and Suffolk County Council, been submitted to and approved by the relevant planning authority.

-(2) In the event that site investigation is required, the scheme must include details of the following-

-- (a) an assessment of significance and research questions; and - (b) the programme and methodology of site investigation and recording; - (c) the programme for post investigation assessment; - (d) provision to be made for analysis of the site investigation and recording;

-(e) provision to be made for publication and dissemination of the analysis and records of the site investigation;

-(f) provision to be made for archive deposition of the analysis and records of the site investigation; and

-(g) nomination of a competent person or persons/organisation to undertake the works set out within the written scheme of investigation.
+- 191. It is important to ensure that the EA THREE construction works are designed and executed to avoid unnecessary impacts upon cultural heritage assets (known and yet to be discovered) within and adjacent to all working areas, and to mitigate those impacts upon assets that cannot be avoided. - 192.
+An Archaeological Written Scheme of Investigation (WSI) (EA3-LDC-CNS-REP-IBR-000048) has been prepared for the Playford Corner Works to fulfil DCO Requirement 20 which states: - 20.-(1) No stage of the connection works may commence until for that stage a written scheme of archaeological investigation (which accords with the outline written scheme of investigation (onshore)) has, after consultation with Historic England and Suffolk County Council, been submitted to and approved by the relevant planning authority. - (2) In the event that site investigation is required, the scheme must include details of the following- - (a) an assessment of significance and research questions; and - (b) the programme and methodology of site investigation and recording; - (c) the programme for post investigation assessment; - (d) provision to be made for analysis of the site investigation and recording; - (e) provision to be made for publication and dissemination of the analysis and records of the site investigation; - (f) provision to be made for archive deposition of the analysis and records of the site investigation; and - (g) nomination of a competent person or persons/organisation to undertake the works set out within the written scheme of investigation. - The Playford Corner Works WSI (EA3-LDC-CNS-REP-IBR-000048) is provided under separate cover, thus detailed information does not form part of this CoCP but this section provides a brief summary.

-- ^{206.} The WSI identifies areas where a programme of archaeological investigation (evaluation, archaeological monitoring, and preservation in-situ) is required, and the measures to be taken to protect or preserve in situ or by record any significant archaeological remains that may be found.
-Any archaeological investigations must be carried out in accordance with the approved WSI. - ^{207.} The WSI contains detailed information that does not form part of this CoCP and is provided under separate cover.
-This section of the CoCP provides a brief summary of the WSI.

-18.2.
+17.2.
 Summary of Archaeological Written Scheme of Investigation